-Our interface testing consists of determining the correctness between our components of the application; this is done with Swagger and data flow testing.
+Our interface testing determines the correctness between our application components, done with Swagger and data flow testing.

 We are using Swagger for documentation of the API and testing of endpoints.
-Swagger is an interface that can be used for testing where the user can input values for the parameters test and endpoint.
+Swagger is an interface that can be used for testing, where the user can input values for the parameters test and endpoint.
 We will use this to validate that all endpoints are working as expected and do not have any errors.

 Another Interface for testing will be using data flow testing.
-We can have data flow tests between the frontend, backend, and database systems to determine that the information is processed correctly and displayed visually correctly on the frontend.
+We can have data flow tests between the frontend, backend, and database systems to determine that the information is processed correctly and displayed visually on the frontend.